vishwaraja21/19AI550_AI_for_Games/Ex.No4_Steeringbehavior_Snake_Game.md

 ### Result:
-Thus the simple HotPotato game was implemented using Queue.
+Thus the simple snake game was implemented.